-This index supports Netfinity 8500R - Type 8681 servers.
+This index supports the xSeries 370 servers.

-- Check the configuration before you replace a FRU.
+- 1. Check the configuration before you replace a FRU.
 Configuration problems can cause false errors and symptoms. - 2.
-For IBM devices not supported by this index, refer to the manual for that device. - 3.
-Always start with "General checkout" on page 5.
+For IBM devices not supported by index, refer to the manual for that device. - 3.
+Always start with "General checkout" on page 1.

-The Symptom-to-FRU Index lists symptoms, errors, and the possible causes.
+The Symptom-to-FRU lists symptoms, errors, and the possible causes.
 The most likely cause is listed first.
-Use this Symptom-to-FRU Index to help you decide which FRUs to have available when servicing the computer.
-It is divided into the following sections:
+Use this Symptom-to-FRU index to help you decide which FRUs to have available when servicing the computer.